 You can try speeding up the process simply asking Google to crawl your new site, page or significantly altered content.
 It’s quick and easy; just type in your website address into Google’s tool purpose-built for crawl requests (click here to visit this tool).
 But Google states upfront that there’s no guarantee this will move the process along any faster.
 On the other hand, it doesn’t hurt anything so it’s probably worth trying.

 External links.
 If there are links to your new website elsewhere on the web, then the chances of a web crawler discovering that content faster improves.
-If it’s a new website, you could add it to your social media profile (or create a new profile specially for it).
+If it’s a new website, you could add it to your social media profile (or create a new profile especially for it).
 You should also share the link e.g., do a Facebook post sharing the new link with your friends, or tweet the link out to your followers.
-Get setup on Google My Business which is a free directory and adds a Map search result for any local based searches.
+Get setup on Google My Business which is a free directory and adds a Map search result for any local searches.
 Another option is to write a post on an external blog that relates to your service, industry or website topic, make sure there is a link there pointing back to your website.

 There’s no sure-fire way to get indexed faster, and it’s not an exact science.
 But don’t fret—Google’s web crawlers discover new content without you even needing to lift a finger.
 These measures may help, but your content will get indexed eventually regardless.